UPC/ravada/docs/docs/resize_hard_drive_linux_machine.rst

-How do you increase a Ravada VM Linux guest's disk space
+How to increase a Ravada Linux guest's disk space
 ========================================================

 Here we will show how to expand the system partition of a Linux host by 10 GB.